The following sentence can be found on many Git tutorials: "never use

 Where Have They Gone?

-grep to search for the commit message under the directory
+grep utility to search for the commit message under the directory

 .git of the repository.

-In this way I've discovered that in the directory
+In this way I've discovered that the logs in the directory

-.git/logs/refs/<branch-name>, in the logs are also recorded the hashes for every commit.
-With hashes it has been easy to checkout the second commit (going in a 'detached HEAD' state) and verify that nothing was miss
+.git/logs/refs/<branch-name> contain also the hashes for every commit.
+With hashes it has been easy to checkout the most recent commint commit (going in a 'detached HEAD' state) and verify that nothing was missing.

 At that point, I've created a new branch (with